5hwb/Smart-Contracts-for-Bushfire-Prevention/README.md

 It cannot exceed 24KB in size!

+## Dependency

+This project uses the OpenZeppelin Contracts library.
+Run this first:

+`npm install @openzeppelin/contracts`

 ## TODO

 * Refactor the code to allow for further expansion.
 Idea: split up NetworkFormation into several, smaller contracts.